hogeschool/webdev-semester/24-25/modulewijzer.md

 3.4. **Project:**
    - The case: Building a minimum viable web application based on given case studies.
    - The group: The formation of the group will be fixed where a group may comprise of x number of students.
-   - The Evaluation: The project/ product will be evaluated based on the given rubric. where as the individual contribution will also be assessed an Individual might get +/-x grade from their peers working in group.
+   - The Evaluation: The project/ product will be evaluated based on the given rubric. where as the individual contribution will also be assessed an Individual might get +/- grade from their peers working in group.
 In extreme cases one my get an ND if one is not contributing constructively.

 ## 4. House Rules

 These standards and rules are designed to create a productive, respectful, and ethical learning environment in higher education institution.
-Compliance ensures that all students have the opportunity to learn and succeed. *Any sort of undesired behavior might lead to severe repercussions, including but not restricted to receiving an ND grade or exclusion from the class*
+Compliance ensures that all students have the opportunity to learn and succeed. *Any sort of undesired behavior might lead to severe repercussions, including but not limited to receiving an ND grade or exclusion from the class*

 5.1. **Desired behavior**
 - Mandatory Attendance: Regular attendance **80%** or more in lectures, workshops, and labs is required.